PELAB-LiU/Text2VQL/results/README.md

     eclipse-vnc ./generate_models.sh /config/text2vql/results/testmodels
 ```

+As refinery is a fairly large piece of software, we direct your attention to the `generator-cli` subproject, as that contains the domain specific parts.
+The resources directory contains the problem specifications, that the synthesis task will use, the `Text2VQLTestGenerator` class  is responsible for running the test genration, and the Problem2RAilway java file is responsible for generating attributes and mapping the solution to EMF models.

-To execute the query comparison test, use the following docker commands.
+To execute the query comparison test, use the following docker command.
 This will run the match set comparison for all csvs in the `ai` directory.
 The expected time of the evaluation is 30-60 minutes.
 Results will be saved to the `eval` and `merged` directories.